snowplow/dbt-snowplow-ecommerce/docs/markdown/snowplow_ecommerce_base_docs.md

 {% docs table_base_incremental_manifest %}

-This incremental table is a manifest of the timestamp of the latest event consumed per model within the `snowplow-ecommerce` package as well as any models leveraging the incremental framework provided by the package.
+This incremental table is a manifest of the timestamp of the latest event consumed per model within the Snowplow dbt ecommerce package as well as any models leveraging the incremental framework provided by the package.
 The latest event's timestamp is based off `collector_tstamp`.
 This table is used to determine what events should be processed in the next run of the model.
 {% enddocs %}

 {% docs table_base_new_event_limits %}